luxonis/depthai-docs-website/source/pages/faq.rst

 It is possible to set frame duration (us), exposure time (us), sensitivity (iso) via the API.
 And we have a small example for the color camera to show how to do this for the color camera, which is here: https://github.com/luxonis/depthai/pull/279

-We have now made the Exposure commands more self-documenting per `here <https://github.com/luxonis/depthai-core/issues/11>`__).
+We have now made the Exposure commands more self-documenting (`here <https://github.com/luxonis/depthai-core/issues/11>`__).
 And see `this example <https://docs.luxonis.com/projects/api/en/latest/samples/14_color_camera_control/>`__ for controlling exposure, and setting auto or manual for exposure.

 White Balance (AWB)